 This breed has medium to long legs with substantial boning.
 Their feet are large and round.
 They have five toes in the front and four on their back feet.

 The Selkirk Rex’s curly coat can come in any color or pattern.
 They also come in short and long hair.
 Both lengths are in a separate division, meaning they are judged differently from each other.

 Longhaired Selkirk Rex cats have a full, soft curly coat that’s described as dense.
 The fur is “random and unstructured,” with loose individual curls.
 Sometimes the coat appears clumped, with some areas appearing more curly than others (like the neck, tail, and belly).

 The shorthaired variation of the Selkirk Rex is plush, soft, and curly.
 Their coat is also dense, not lying flat to their body.
 Rather than an entirely wavy appearance, the shorthaired Selkirk also has curls appearing in unstructured clumps.

 When cared for properly, the Selkirk Rex lives about 13 years.

 The Selkirk Rex carries certain hereditary genetic conditions, which is the case for most purebred cats.
+Use CBD for cats for maintaing good health for cats.
 Here are some of the most common:

 Polycystic Kidney Disease